pierpaolosichera/NormaTEI/README.md

   - Starts with: the string is found in the initial part of the field;
   - Ends with: the string is found in the final part of the field;
   - Exact: the exact value of the string;
-  - Does not contain: the string nin is present in the field;
+  - Does not contain: the string isn't present in the field;
   - Match RegEx: the search string is evaluated as a regular expression.
 ![Advanced search](https://github.com/pierpaolosichera/NormaTEI/blob/main/README_images/07_AdvancedSearchExample1.gif)
 Here too it is possible to activate the counting function to analyze the results.